JLimouzaine/Selenium_Portfolio/README.md

 ## Technologies

--Selenium WebDriver: For automating browser interactions.
+- Selenium WebDriver: For automating browser interactions.
--TestNG: As the testing framework to facilitate test organization and execution.
+- TestNG: As the testing framework to facilitate test organization and execution.
--Cucumber: For writing tests in Gherkin language, enhancing readability and maintainability.
+- Cucumber: For writing tests in Gherkin language, enhancing readability and maintainability.
--Maven: For managing project dependencies and build configurations.
+- Maven: For managing project dependencies and build configurations.